kammitama5/kammitama5.github.io/_posts/2022-05-06-Friday-May-6th.md

 - So anyways, the vfx guy told me
-I would probably be a good programmer, which amused me because I have family members who are very good ones (ie did Math + CS Olympiads and stuff growing up)); I'm beginning to think that it is because, as I wrote in an application for a workshop I am attending this summer, our Mathematics curriculum is geared towards making engineers and not Mathematicians; Mathematics isn't taught for the love of Mathematics (bear in mind, one of my best friends loved the subject growing up, and now has a PhD in Philosophy and kicks everyone's butt on the planet in Wordle; she's literally a genius in Wordle and everyone (even herself) is shocked at her scores constantly!
+I would probably be a good programmer, which amused me because I have family members who are very good ones (ie did Math + CS Olympiads and stuff growing up)); I'm beginning to think that our lack of proofs in our curriculum is because, as I wrote in an application for a workshop I am attending this summer, our Mathematics curriculum is geared towards making engineers and not Mathematicians (Maths as a tool rather for its own sake, although quite a few of guys did end up becoming Maths professors and Maths educators; I know at least 1 in Canada, 1 in the UK, 1 in NY and a couple at home); Mathematics isn't taught for the love of Mathematics (bear in mind, one of my best friends loved the subject growing up, and now has a PhD in Philosophy and kicks everyone's butt on the planet in Wordle; she's literally a genius in Wordle and everyone (even herself) is shocked at her scores constantly!
 Then again, this also goes back to what a lot of us internalized growing up about our intellectual ability culturally, but that's a post for another day!).